24 Tongue Twisters in English for Practice That’s Fun and Challenging

 Here you can practice the p and k sounds, which are aspirated (followed by a puff of air) when they are at the beginning of words.

-For extra practice, place your hand in front of your mouth while you say the tongue twister.
-If you’re making the p and k sounds correctly, you will be able to feel your breath on your hand.
+Try placing your hand in front of your mouth while you say the tongue twister—you should be able to feel the breath on your hand when you’re making the p and k sounds.

 The consonant clusters thr and fr come from the same place in the mouth, so they can be difficult for English learners to master.

-A skunk sat on a stump and thunk the stump stunk,
+22. A skunk sat on a stump and thunk the stump stunk

 but the stump thunk the skunk stunk.